GC-API for Reader Studies

 Create display sets

 To create display sets for the readers to view, you need to provide an interface for each image.
-Within a display set, a interface needs to be unique.
-For example, one cannot have three generic-medical-images
+Within a display set, an interface needs to be unique.
+For example, one cannot have three generic-medical-images within a single display set.

 display_sets = [